thunderbird/send-suite/README.md

 - In the Lockbox Send configuration panel, click the `Log into Mozilla Account` button
 - In the popup, follow the Mozilla Account login flow
 - After you successfully log in, the popup should close (or you can manually close it)
-- **IMPORTANT**: in the Lockbox Send configuration panel, click the `Click after moz login` button to finish setting up the extension with the Mozilla Account.

 You can now right-click attachments in emails and choose "Convert to Lockbox Send".
 You'll be prompted for an optional password to protect the attachment.